 \section{Appendix}

-I here collect some material asked for by some referees, complementary to the material in the body of the paper.

-\subsection{The core of Bell's theorem: theorems in probability theory, and in distributed computing}
+\subsection{Inside Bell's theorem: no-go theorems in probability theory and in distributed computing}

-I would like to paraphrase what I would like to call Bell's theorem as the metaphysical statement that quantum mechanics (QM) is incompatible with local realism (LR).
-More precisely, and following B. Tsirelson's wonderful \texttt{Citizendium.org} article \cite{Tsirelson}, Bell's theorem (for me) states that conventional quantum mechanics is a mathematical structure incompatible with the conjunction of three mathematical properties: \emph{relativistic local causality} (commonly abbreviated to ``locality''), \emph{counterfactual definiteness} (``realism'') and \emph{no-conspiracy} (``freedom'').
+I see Bell's theorem as the metaphysical statement that quantum mechanics (QM) is incompatible with local realism (LR).
+More precisely, and following Tsirelson's \texttt{Citizendium.org} article \cite{Tsirelson}, Bell's theorem states that conventional quantum mechanics is a mathematical structure incompatible with the conjunction of three mathematical properties: \emph{relativistic local causality} (commonly abbreviated to ``locality''), \emph{counterfactual definiteness} (``realism'') and \emph{no-conspiracy} (``freedom'').
 By conventional quantum mechanics, I mean: quantum mechanics including the Born rule, but with a minimum of further interpretational baggage.
 Whether the physicist likes to think of probabilities in a Bayesian or in a frequentist sense is up to them.
 In Many Worlds interpretations (and some other approaches), the Born rule is argued to follow from the deterministic (unitary evolution) part of the theory.
 But anyway, everyone agrees that it is there.

-Bell himself used the phrase ``my theorem'' to refer to his \emph{inequalities}: first his (Bell, 1964) three correlations inequality \cite{Bell}, and later what is now called the Bell-CHSH (Clauser, Horne, Shimony, Holt 1969) four correlations inequality \cite{CHSH}.
-I would rather see those inequalities as simple probabilistic \emph{lemmas} used in Bell's various proofs over the years of the same \emph{theorem} (the incompatibility of QM and LR).
-Actually the original proof involves four correlations too, since it also builds on perfect anti-correlation in the singlet correlations, when equal settings are used.
-Moreover, \cite{Bell} also has a small section in which Bell shows that his conclusions still hold if all those correlations are only approximately true.
+Bell himself, a physicist writing for physicists, sometimes used the phrase ``my theorem'' to refer to his \emph{inequalities}: first his (Bell, 1964) three correlations inequality \cite{Bell}, and later what is now called the Bell-CHSH (Clauser, Horne, Shimony, Holt 1969) \cite{CHSH} four correlations inequality (2).
+I see those inequalities as simple probabilistic \emph{lemmas} used in Bell's various proofs over the years of the same \emph{theorem} (the incompatibility of QM and LR).